GfSE/SpecIF/documentation/03_SpecIF_Diagram_Exchange.md

 * ``specif-resource-diagram-element`` for a group defining the visualization of a SpecIF resource - child of specif-diagram group.
 * ``specif-statement-diagram-element`` for a group defining the visualization of a SpecIF statement - child of specif-diagram group.

-### References to data elements
+### Referencing model elements

-In the SVG-group defining the graphical representation of a Resource, a tag called ``resourceDiagramElement`` is used to define a reference to the Resource element.
+In the SVG-group defining the graphical representation of a Resource, a tag called ``resourceDiagramElement`` is used to define a reference to a resource, the model element.
 The tag has an attribute to reference the ID of a Resource and an attribute to reference the revision of the Resource.
-The revision reference attribute may be empty.
+The revision reference attribute may be missing or empty.
 In that case the newest revision of the resource is referenced.

 The tags to define a reference to a SpecIF resource or statement are called: